Lil Nas X: Personal life

-Coming out
+Family

+Hill announced the death of his mother, Tameka Hill, on August 29, 2026, sharing a tribute on Instagram while her cause of death remained undisclosed.

+Sexuality

-In early June 2019, Lil Nas X came out to his sister and father and he felt "the universe was signalling him to do so", despite his uncertainty whether his fans would stick by him or not.
-On June 30, 2019, the last day of Pride Month, Lil Nas X came out publicly as gay.
+In early June 2019, Hill came out to his sister and father and he felt "the universe was signaling him to do so", despite his uncertainty whether his fans would stick by him or not.
+On June 30, 2019, the last day of Pride Month, Hill came out publicly as gay.
 His tweet confirmed earlier suspicions when he first indicated this in his track "C7osure (You Like)".
 Rolling Stone noted the song "touches on themes such as coming clean, growing up and embracing one's self".
 The next day he tweeted again, this time highlighting the rainbow-colored building on the cover art of his EP 7, with the caption reading "deadass thought i made it obvious".
 He was unambiguous in an interview several days later on BBC Breakfast, where he stated that he was gay and understands that his sexuality is not readily accepted in the country or rap music communities.

 The response to the news was mostly positive, but also garnered a large amount of homophobic backlash on social media, to which Lil Nas X also reacted.
 The backlash also came from the hip hop community, drawing attention to homophobia in hip hop culture.
-In January 2020, rapper Pastor Troy made homophobic comments on the outfit Lil Nas X wore during the Grammy Awards, to which Lil Nas X responded: "Damn I look good in that pic on god."
+In January 2020, rapper Pastor Troy made homophobic comments on the outfit Hill wore during the Grammy Awards, to which Hill responded: "Damn I look good in that pic on god."

-In January 2023, Lil Nas X tweeted a statement suggesting he was "a little bisexual".
+In January 2023, Hill tweeted a statement suggesting he was "a little bisexual".
 The next day he tweeted "that was my last time coming out the closet i promise".
 In November 2023, he tweeted that he was "still gay".

 Religion

-Lil Nas X stated in September 2021 that he was an atheist "at one point", but is now "a very spiritual person in terms of the Universe, how everything works."
+Hill stated in September 2021 that he was an atheist "at one point", but is now "a very spiritual person in terms of the Universe, how everything works."
 In December 2023, he wrote that he was entering his "Christian era".

 Politics

-Lil Nas X endorsed Vice President Kamala Harris for president in the 2024 presidential election.
+Hill endorsed Vice President Kamala Harris for president in the 2024 presidential election.